Dictionary.com

 noun

-1. a small green Australian parrot, Melopsittacus undulatus : a popular cagebird that is bred in many different coloured varieties Often (informal) shortened tobudgie
+1. Often (informal) shortened to: budgie. a small green Australian parrot, Melopsittacus undulatus : a popular cagebird that is bred in many different coloured varieties

 "Collins English Dictionary — Complete & Unabridged" 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Origin of budgerigar1
+Origin of budgerigar

 First recorded in 1840–50; perhaps misrepresentation of Kamilaroi or Yuwaalaraay (an Australian Aboriginal language of northern New South Wales) gijirrigā (perhaps gijirr “yellow” or “small” + “head”)